Skip to main content

 3

-Enter a score from 1 to 10 and add a note explaining your assessment.
-The note is required — it creates a record of your reasoning for you and your team.
+Enter a score from 1 (critical) to 10 (outstanding) and write a note explaining your assessment.
+The note is required — it creates a record of your reasoning.

 Score scale